-After our trip to hot and humid Oxford, Mississippi, for David and Taylor’s wedding (and for the Great Memphis Region Barbecue Sandwich Tour), we returned to Washington and asked, “Where can we go that’s even hotter than Oxford — and here in DC?”
+After our trip to hot and humid Oxford, Mississippi, for David and Taylor’s wedding (and for the Great Memphis Region Barbecue Sandwich Tour), we returned to Washington and asked, “Where can we go that’s even hotter than Oxford — and than here in DC?”
 Why, Sacramento, of course.

 Nancy and I took an afternoon flight to Sacramento, and, with the time change, arrived in the late afternoon.
 We got our car and made it to the hotel at around 5:30.
 We were ready to eat by 6:00 (9:00 Eastern).
 Our only problem, aside from being tired, hungry, and generally bedraggled after a long flight, was that it was 103 degrees outside.